beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.md

 = Can I show the filter module on a static page / in my header / in my footer? =

-As of version 1.2 the function for showing the filter module `show_beautiful_filters()` takes an optional parameter of a custom post type name.
+Yes.
+Either use the widget and set a specific post type in it's settings or add a parameter of your custom post type slug to the `show_beautiful_filters` action.
 This "hardcodes" the filter module to that post type and lets you use it pretty much anywhere in your theme.
 Hardcore right..
 `
-<?php echo show_beautiful_filters('myposttype'); ?>
+<?php do_action('show_beautiful_filters', 'posttypeslug'); ?>
 `

 = Is there a way to change the order of the taxonomies? =

-Using this plugin, no. But the order is the same as the order in which you created the taxonomies.
-So if you’re for instance using the Custom Post Type UI plugin you can change the order by clicking edit on the taxonomy you want last and saving it without doing any changes.
-If you’ve created your taxonomies by hand you can just change the order of the register_taxonomy functions.
+Well of course!
+You can either change the order in which you register your taxonomies OR you can use the filter

 = Does this support multiple selecting multiple terms from the same taxonomy? =

 No. In a future release we will look into if it’s possible to support this AND having beautiful permalinks.
 If that doesn’t work we will likely add an option where you can opt out of beautiful permalinks and enjoy the power of multiple terms filtering instead.

 = My taxonomy isn’t showing in the filter / the filters are too small =